Gibson Hall, S-065

 Tuesdays 2.15-3.15pm and by appointment

-Willis Jenkins is Professor of Religion, Ethics, & Environment.
-He is author of two award-winning books, Ecologies of Grace: Environmental Ethics & Christian Theology (Oxford 2008) and The Future of Ethics: Sustainability, Social Justice, & Religious Creativity (Georgetown 2013), which won an American Academy of Religion Award for Excellence.
+Willis Jenkins is author of two award-winning books, Ecologies of Grace: Environmental Ethics & Christian Theology (Oxford 2008) and The Future of Ethics: Sustainability, Social Justice, & Religious Creativity (Georgetown 2013), which won an American Academy of Religion Award for Excellence.
 He is editor of a number of volumes including, with Mary Evelyn Tucker and John Grim, the Routledge Handbook of Religion & Ecology (2017).
-At UVA, Jenkins convenes Environmental Humanities, is a Global Sustainability Fellow, serves on the leadership team of the Environmental Resilience Institute, and co-directs three transdisciplinary environmental humanities labs:

-- the Coastal Futures Conservatory, a listening-focused collaboration with Matthew Burtner (Music) and of the Virginia Coast Reserve Long-Term Ecological Research site, seeking to integrate arts and sciences into coastal change research
+- Coastal Futures Conservatory, co-directed with Matthew Burtner (Music) and Karen McGlathery (Environmental Sciences), integrates arts and humanities into the coastal change research of the NSF-funded Virginia Coast Reserve Long-Term Ecological Research.

-- the Water Justice Team of ERI’s Water Futures Initiative, a partnership with hydrologist Paolo D’Odorico (UCal-Berkeley), focused on integrating a wider range of values into water security assessments and on supporting multi-disciplinary research into local and regional water justice issues
+- The Water Justice Team of ERI’s Water Futures Initiative, with hydrologist Paolo D’Odorico (UC-Berkeley), focused on integrating a wider range of values into water security assessments.

-- Sanctuary Lab, co-directed with Martien Halvorson-Taylor and Kurtis Schaeffer of the Religious Studies department, convening researchers from arts, sciences, and humanities to collaboratively investigate how stresses of planetary change bear on places marked as sacred.
+- Sanctuary Lab, co-directed with Martien Halvorson-Taylor and Kurtis Schaeffer, convenes researchers from arts, sciences, and humanities to collaboratively investigate how planetary bear on places marked as sacred.